Brennall/HFH-SRD/Chapter10.md

 ### Tiers

 Advanced characters may begin as adventurers (4th-6th level characters); conquerors (7th-10th level characters); or kings (11th or higher level characters).
-Adventurer tier is suitable for action and exploration oriented campaigns with experienced players who don’t need to learn the game by starting at 1st level.
+Adventurer tier is suitable for action and exploration oriented campaigns with experienced players who don't need to learn the game by starting at 1st level.
 Conqueror tier is appropriate for campaigns focused on establishing and expanding new domains.
 King tier is appropriate for campaigns where the characters manage vast realms and fight wars.

 ### Ability Scores and Hit Points

-To generate ability scores for adventurers, roll 3d6 in order five times, then choose one of the five sets of rolls as the character’s ability scores.
+To generate ability scores for adventurers, roll 3d6 in order five times, then choose one of the five sets of rolls as the character's ability scores.
 Conquerors roll as above, but may re-roll any one ability score and use the new roll if desired.
 Kings roll as above, but may re-roll any two ability scores and use the new rolls if desired.

 ### Starting Experience Points